TSiu88/been-there-done-that/README.md

 ### Minimal Viable Product

 * This application will be a web application
-* It will use a Places of Interest API for place data (mapbox)
+* It will use a Geocoding API for place data (mapbox)
 * Data will persist in a firebase database
 * Have user authentication/authorization so users can log in and be only able to see their own data
 * Users will be able to tag a places as visited or add a private note about a place that are visible only to themselves

 ### Future Product Roadmap

+* Be able to edit, delete, group, or otherwise alter existing tags
 * Be able to group/categorize places tagged with premade or user made categories
 * Be able to make personal lists of places separate of categories
 * Be able to see places you’ve been before on the map as a pin
 * Be able to sort/view places by proximity to current location/input location, by date, by category, etc.
 * Have both public and private note options
+* Have admin authorization to be able to view all tags for all users
 * Have a list of most popular sites or least possible sites tagged locally or in a searched location for recommendations
 * Be able to create a phone app version which works with android and apple to be used mobily
 * Clicking on places pops up other information like address, phone, hours, pics, reviews, etc. as well as the button to check that you’ve been there